bcbio/bcbio-nextgen/docs/contents/bulk_rnaseq.md

 bcbio_nextgen.py ../config/seqc.yaml -n 72 -t ipython -s slurm -q medium -r t=0-72:00 -r conmem=20 --timeout 3000 --tag "rna"
 ```

-This will run a full scale RNAseq experiment using STAR as the aligner and will take a long time to finish on a single machine.
-At the end it will output counts, Cufflinks quantitation and a set of QC results about each lane.
-If you have a cluster you can [parallelize it](parallel) to speed it up considerably.

 ## Parameters